Hecate: Classical period

 Variations in interpretations of Hecate's roles can be traced in classical Athens.
 In two fragments of Aeschylus she appears as a great goddess.
-In Sophocles and Euripides she is characterized as the mistress of witchcraft and the Keres.
+Euripides associates her with Medea, characterizing her as the mistress of witchcraft.

 One surviving group of stories suggests how Hecate might have come to be incorporated into the Greek pantheon without affecting the privileged position of Artemis.
 Here, Hecate is a mortal priestess often associated with Iphigenia.
 She scorns and insults Artemis, who in retribution eventually brings about the mortal's suicide.

 In the Argonautica, a 3rd-century BCE Alexandrian epic based on early material, Jason placates Hecate in a ritual prescribed by Medea, her priestess: bathed at midnight in a stream of flowing water, and dressed in dark robes, Jason is to dig a round pit and over it cut the throat of a ewe, sacrificing it and then burning it whole on a pyre next to the pit as a holocaust.
 He is told to sweeten the offering with a libation of honey, then to retreat from the site without looking back, even if he hears the sound of footsteps or barking dogs.
 All these elements betoken the rites owed to a chthonic deity.